samuhmatos/easyappointments/docs/ldap.md

 After the configuration of LDAP is complete, you can use the "search" function of the same settings page to look for users (just submitting queries using the form).

-If the filter was right, you will be getting LDAP entries displayed on screen that can be imported into Easy!Appointments.
+If the filter was right, you will be getting LDAP entries displayed on screen that can be imported into MarcaAgora.

 Clicking the "Import" button a modal with a user form will be opened, allowing you to import this entry and change their information before doing that.